dangvanthanh/vue-ckeditor2/README.md

 ## Build Setup

-You can use [vue-cli](https://github.com/vuejs/vue-cli) with [vue-rollup-boilerplate](https://github.com/dangvanthanh/vue-rollup-boilerplate).
+You can use [vue-cli](https://github.com/vuejs/vue-cli) with [vue-rollup-boilerplate templates](https://github.com/dangvanthanh/vue-rollup-boilerplate) or [other vue templates](https://github.com/vuejs-templates)

 ## Team